project-planton/microservice-kubernetes-pulumi-module/README.md

 # Microservice Kubernetes Pulumi Module

-## Overview

-The **Microservice Kubernetes Pulumi Module** automates the deployment of microservices onto Kubernetes clusters using Pulumi and Go.
-It leverages a standardized API resource model, enabling developers to define complex infrastructure and microservices through a single YAML file.

-This module interprets the provided API resource specifications, creates the necessary Kubernetes resources, and manages the deployment lifecycle.
-It simplifies the process of deploying microservices by abstracting the complexities involved in configuring Kubernetes deployments, services, ingress resources, and more.

 ## Key Features

 - **Standardized API Resource Model**: Utilizes a unified structure for API resources, ensuring consistency across